-Conceptualizing the CSCL Vision
+Conceptualizing the CSCL vision

-One of the first ijCSCL papers to make an important contribution to a conceptual framework for the extended CSCL vision suggested above was another paper from ijCSCL's first year.
-It proposed an analytic focus on intersubjective meaning making.
+A number of ijCSCL papers make important contributions to a conceptual framework for the extended CSCL vision suggested above.

+Another paper from ijCSCL's first year proposed an analytic focus on intersubjective meaning making.
 Suthers (2006) [Investigation 4] claims that to study the accomplishment of collaborative learning we must necessarily study the practices of intersubjective meaning making.
 In contrast to individualist epistemologies, where the individual is the learning agent, in intersubjective epistemologies the group is the learning agent.
 Collaborative knowledge construction locates the meaning making in its group context; the process of meaning making is itself constituted of social interactions.
-In CSCL, even if we sometimes ultimately want to track learning by individuals, we need to understand the processes of learning highlighted by intersubjective epistemologies, at both the interpersonal (group) and social (community) levels.
+In CSCL, even if we ultimately want to track learning by individuals, we need to understand the processes of learning highlighted by intersubjective epistemologies, at both the interpersonal (group) and social (community) levels.